CodyDegraffeNiles/JS_PROJECT/README.md

 # MINI-XCOM
 ------
-MINI-XCOM allows the player to be immersed in the role of an Imperium tank commander.
+MINI-XCOM allows the player to be immersed in the role of an Imperium[^1] tank commander.
 In turn-based combat with a reactive and descriptive user interface, the player battles traitor in a last man(tank) standing fight.
 In each turn and for each unit, the player can either:

   1) Move the unit